 Always remember the rule of the golden mean.
 Many HR managers from their personal experience advise sticking to a two-page physician CV format, which is a perfect choice for you.
 And here are the reasons why:

 - If your CV is only one page long, it can mean two things: either you have limited the volume information to the minimum, or you don’t have enough relevant characteristics to qualify for the position.
-In both cases, your employer will most likely feel no interest to keep reading such application any further.
+In both cases, your employer will most likely feel no interest to keep reading such an application any further.

-Least relevant data needs to be excluded.
+The least relevant data needs to be excluded.
 After all, you can use cover letters to describe more details of your professional life.
 Keep in mind that CV writing differs depending on the country of employment.

 Make Your CV Easy for Perception